-Abercrombie investor calls for buybacks after failed sale attempt
+Abercrombie & Fitch investor calls for buybacks after failed sale

 Retailers including Aeropostale, Wet Seal and BCBG Max Azria Group LLC have filed for bankruptcy over the past two years.

-Shares of Abercrombie were up 2.3 percent at $9.49 in after-market trading.
-The stock had fallen nearly 23 percent this year through Tuesday.
+Shares of Abercrombie were up 2.3 percent at $9.49 in after-hours trading.
+Through Tuesday, the stock had fallen nearly 23 percent so far this year.